caloni/journal/journal.md

 # Edsger Dijkstra Without Pencil and Paper
 2023-04-24 computer quotes

+Edsger Dijkstra, in an interview with Philip L. Frana, Communications of the ACM, 2001:

-One morning I was shopping in Amsterdam with my young fiancée, and tired, we sat down on the café terrace to drink a cup of coffee and I was just thinking about whether I could do this, and I then designed the algorithm for the shortest path.
+"One morning I was shopping in Amsterdam with my young fiancée, and tired, we sat down on the café terrace to drink a cup of coffee and I was just thinking about whether I could do this, and I then designed the algorithm for the shortest path.
 As I said, it was a twenty-minute invention.
 In fact, it was published in '59, three years later.
 The publication is still readable, it is, in fact, quite nice.
 One of the reasons that it is so nice was that I designed it without pencil and paper.
 I learned later that one of the advantages of designing without pencil and paper is that you are almost forced to avoid all avoidable complexities.
-Eventually, that algorithm became to my great amazement, one of the cornerstones of my fame.
-Edsger Dijkstra, in an interview with Philip L. Frana, Communications of the ACM, 2001.
+Eventually, that algorithm became to my great amazement, one of the cornerstones of my fame."

 # Suzume no Tojimari: A Porta Fechada de Suzume
 2023-04-24 movies